LF-Certification/ping-service/README.md

 # Remote Desktop Ping Service

-A simple ping / echo service written in Go.
-Can be used to calculate latency to guacamole.
+A simple service to echo requests via websockets, can be useful for measuring latency between clients and this service.

 ### Run
 ```sh